 Programming is a varied task, and it largely depends on the programming you are doing.
 If you’re learning to program using tools like Xcode and Python, then a MacBook Air is a great choice.
 It’s easy to carry a MacBook Air around and it is a fully-fledged Mac OS X capable of running Xcode and other development environments.

 Read more: MacBook Air vs MacBook Pro

 If you’re working on thousands of lines of code, then you’ll want a Mac with more clout than the MacBook Air.
-We’d suggest a 2.6GHz i5 Mac mini costing £569.
-Assembling code makes good use of the i5 processor, and if you need a bit more power you can boost to a 3.0Ghz i7 for an extra £230.
-You can also upgrade the Mac mini's drive up to a Fusion Drive for £160.
-It’s £729 in total, which is a good all-round price to pay for this great programming box.
+We’d suggest a 2.6GHz i5 Mac mini costing £679.
+Assembling code makes good use of the i5 processor, and if you need a bit more power you can boost to a 3.0GHz i7 for an extra £270.
+You can also upgrade the Mac mini's drive up to a Fusion Drive for £180.
+It’s £1,129 in total, which is a tad steep for a computer with no screen, but it gets you a great programming box.